playgap/ios-sdk/README.md

 ## Integration

 ### Update Info.plist
-Playgap ad network ID should be included in your app property list file (Info.plist) in order to comply with Apple's ad guidelines and have a reliable advertising experience.
+Playgap ad network ID is required to be included in your app property list file (Info.plist) in order to successfully initialize the Playgap SDK, to comply with Apple's ad guidelines, and have a reliable advertising experience.

 1. Select Info.plist in the Project navigator in Xcode
 2. Click the (+) next to a key in the property list editor to add a new record